akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 Why can't we commit the offsets of bad messages as soon as we encounter them, instead of passing them downstream?
 Because the previous offsets, for messages that have deserialized successfully, may not have been committed yet.
 That's possible if the downstream flow includes a buffer, an asynchronous boundary or performs batching.
 It is then likely that some previous messages would concurrently be making their way downstream to a final committing stage.

 Note that here we assume that we take the full control over the handling of messages that fail to deserialize.
 To do this, we should not ask for the deserialization to be performed by the committable source.
-We can instead create a `ConsumerSettings` parametrized by byte arrays.
-A subsequent `map` can deserialize and use `ProducerMessage.PassThroughMessage` to skip bad messages.
+We can instead create a @apidoc[ConsumerSettings$] parametrized by byte arrays.
+A subsequent `map` can deserialize and use @scaladoc[ProducerMessage.PassThroughMessage](akka.kafka.ProducerMessage$$PassThroughMessage) to skip bad messages.